6i-software/vba-monologger/docs/src/under-the-hood/formatter.md

         +Property Let templateLine(ByVal newTemplateLine As String)
         +Property Get colorScheme() As Scripting.Dictionary
         +Property Set colorScheme(ByVal newColorScheme As Scripting.Dictionary)
+        +Property showContext As Boolean
+        +Property showExtra As Boolean
+        +Property withWhitespace as Boolean
+        +Property withAllowingInlineLineBreaks as Boolean

+        +Function setTemplateLineWithNewlineForContextAndExtra() as void
+        +Function getDefaultColorScheme() As Scripting.Dictionary
+        +Function getTrafficLightColorScheme() As Scripting.Dictionary
-        +Function getAnsiColorOfLogLevel(levelName As String) As String
+        +Function getANSIEscapeSequenceColorOfLogLevel(levelName As String) As String
-        +Function getAnsiColorReset() As String
+        +Function getANSIEscapeSequenceColorReset() As String
         +Function format(ByRef paramLogRecord As LogRecordInterface) As Variant +Function formatBatch(ByRef records() As LogRecordInterface) As Variant +Function toString() As String